Raiper34/simple-tree-utils/README.md

 treeUtils.tree2List(tree);
 ```

-# Documentation
-For more details and complete documentation check: https://simple-tree-utils.netlify.app/

-# Usage in browser
+# 🌐 Usage in browser
 You can also use this library in the browser without compiling using jsDelivr.
 Import script into HTML file, and you can access classes through the global `treeUtils` object.
 ```html